guomiyuan/testingproject/README.md

 # Test Case Generation
 - Combinatorial testing technology uses the ACTS tool to automatically generate test cases
-- Z-Solver testing technology uses the Z3 tool to write SMT-LIB and then run commands to automatically generate test cases
+- Z-Solver testing technology uses the Z3 tool to write SMT-LIB script and then run commands to automatically generate test cases

 # Mutation Testing
 - Use the pitest tool.
 Modify the pom.xml file and add pitest dependencies